blinklet/circuitpython-projects/README.md

 In this example, the [*adafruit_led_animation* library](https://docs.circuitpython.org/projects/led-animation/en/latest/api.html#adafruit-led-animation-animation-rainbowchase) will automatically create animations and has a built-in Rainbow Chase animation that will perform the same task as the code listed above, in a simpler way.

-First, you need to add the new library.
-To add a library, open the CircuitPython archive you downloaded earlier or [download it again](https://learn.adafruit.com/adafruit-circuit-playground-bluefruit/circuit-playground-bluefruit-circuitpython-libraries).
+To add a new library, open the CircuitPython archive you downloaded earlier or [download it again](https://learn.adafruit.com/adafruit-circuit-playground-bluefruit/circuit-playground-bluefruit-circuitpython-libraries).
 Go to the *lib* subdirectory and extract the necessary libraries from the archive to to the Bluefruit's *CIRCUITPY/lib* directory.

 ```python
 from adafruit_circuitplayground import cp